chnoblouch/banjo-nx/README.md

 `banjo targets`.
 The list should include a target called `aarch64-nintendoswitch-devkitpro`.

-## Creating and Building a New Project
+## Creating a New Project

 To build Nintendo Switch executables, you need to install the devkitPro toolchain as explained [here](https://devkitpro.org/wiki/Getting_Started).
-Make sure you've installed the `switch-dev` tools.
+Make sure to install the `switch-dev` tools and that the environment variable `DEVKITPRO` is set to `/opt/devkitpro`.

 After that, you can create a new Banjo project by running `banjo new <name>`.
 Open `src/main.bnj` in your editor, delete the existing content, and paste the